jmillerv/shortcast/README.md

 - [ ] Provide an user interface to configure a captive portal
 - [ ] Provide an option for users to add content through a GUI
 - [ ] Lightweight static site generator bundled into the binary
-- [ ] compiles down to a single binary for usage on ARM systems
+- [ ] Compiles down to a single binary for usage on ARM based single board computers

 ## Technology Stack